Serbia in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Serbia was placed into the first semi-final, to be held on 25 May 2010, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and Serbia was set to perform in position 7, following the entry from Latvia and before the entry from Bosnia and Herzegovina.

-The two semi-finals and the final were broadcast in Serbia on RTS1 and RTS Sat with commentary for the second semi-final by Dragan Ilić and commentary for the first semi-final and final by Duška Vučinić-Lučić.
+The two semi-finals and the final were broadcast in Serbia on RTS 1 and RTS Sat with commentary for the second semi-final by Dragan Ilić and commentary for the first semi-final and final by Duška Vučinić-Lučić.
 The Serbian spokesperson, who announced the Serbian votes during the final, was Maja Nikolić.